mglavall/mglavall/README.md

   **some of my personality traits include:**

-   living between amsterdam and barcelona asking annoying questions to my colleagues figuring out ways to combine design and code struggling with being too funny while being humble about it
+   living between amsterdam and barcelona<br>
+   asking annoying questions to my colleagues<br>
+   figuring out ways to combine design and code<br>
+   struggling with being too funny while being humble about it<br>

   </samp>
 </div>